Flag of Earth: World Service Authority

 The World Service Authority is a non-profit organization that claims to educate about and promote "world citizenship", "world law", and world government.
-It is best known for selling unofficial fantasy documents such as World Passports.
+It is best known for selling unofficial fictitious documents such as World Passports.
 It was founded in 1953 by Garry Davis.
 Its flag consists of the organization emblem on the yellow background.
 The emblem depicts a white globe, with green outline, and green lines of the latitude and longitude.
 Within the globe stands a green figure of a human, reaching with its limbs to the boundaries of the globe.